michaeljymsgutierrez/trick-your-boss/README.md

 2. Open Chrome and go to `chrome://extensions`.
 3. Enable "Developer mode".
 4. Click on "Load unpacked" and select the `src` directory.
-5. Click on the extension icon in the toolbar to enable or disable the auto-reloading feature.
+5. Click on the extension icon in the toolbar to open the popup.
+6. Click "Start Pretending" to enable the auto-reloading feature.
+7. Click "Stop Pretending" to disable it.

 ## Disclaimer

-This extension is for educational purposes only.
+This extension is for educational and personal purposes only.
 Use it at your own risk.
+Be aware of your company's policies regarding the use of such tools.
 Your boss might not be amused.

 ## Contributing